davicorreiajr/machine-learning-basic-principles/README.md

 jupyter notebook
 ```

+## Credits

+All the `assignments` had a very good explanation and came with some code done.
+Also, in the `references` folder, you can find a notebook from the teacher that served as a good reference.
+All this was possible thanks to the [staff](https://mycourses.aalto.fi/course/view.php?id=20569&section=5) of the course.

 ## Troubles & sugestions

 Please, if you find any problem or have some sugestion, don't hesitate to open an issue or even a pull request.